IZSAM-StatGIS/spotting_cp_satellite/README.md

 If you prefer not to use the devcontainer, you can install the python environment as you like (Anaconda, Pipenv, Pyenv, Poetry, etc.).
 Always refer to the *requirements.txt* file for the list of required packages.

  ### Run the EO pipeline
- Follow this steps to run the EO data download and preprocessing pipeline:
+ Follow these steps to run the EO data download and preprocessing pipeline:
 ```
 # move to the scripts folder
 cd src/EO/script